Bluetooth: Logical Link Control and Adaptation Protocol

 Reliability in any of these modes is optionally and/or additionally guaranteed by the lower layer Bluetooth BDR/EDR air interface by configuring the number of retransmissions and flush timeout (time after which the radio flushes packets).
 In-order sequencing is guaranteed by the lower layer.

 Only L2CAP channels configured in ERTM or SM may be operated over AMP logical links.

 Service Discovery Protocol

-The Service Discovery Protocol (ZDP) allows a device to discover services offered by other devices, and their associated parameters.
+The Service Discovery Protocol (SDP) allows a device to discover services offered by other devices, and their associated parameters.
 For example, when you use a mobile phone with a Bluetooth headset, the phone uses SDP to determine which Bluetooth profiles the headset can use (Headset Profile, Hands Free Profile (HFP), Advanced Audio Distribution Profile (A2DP) etc.) and the protocol multiplexer settings needed for the phone to connect to the headset using each of them.
-Each service is identified by a Universally Unique Identifier (UUID), with official services (Bluetooth profiles) assigned a short form UUID (16 bits rather than the full 128).
+Each service is identified by a Universally unique identifier (UUID), with official services (Bluetooth profiles) assigned a short form UUID (16 bits rather than the full 128).